-Medigap May Plug the Gaps in Your Medicare Coverage
+Medigap May Plug the Gaps in Your Coverage

-You can buy supplemental insurance from private companies that will help you plug the gaps in your Medicare coverage.
+You can buy supplemental insurance from private companies that will help you plug the gaps in your coverage.
 These Medigap plans are regulated and standardized by the federal government.
-There are 10 different kinds of plans, although your state may not offer all of them (and three states, Massachusetts, Minnesota, and Wisconsin, have their own standardized plans).
-If premium cost is a concern, you can purchase lower-cost Medigap plans that only partially cover Medicare deductibles, co-payments and coinsurance costs.
+There are 10 different kinds of plans.
+However, your state may not offer all of them (and three states, Massachusetts, Minnesota, and Wisconsin, have their own standardized plans).
+If premium cost is a concern, you can purchase lower-cost Medigap plans.
+These plans only partially cover deductibles, co-payments and coinsurance costs.
 Conversely, if you want extensive coverage and don’t mind paying more for it, you can purchase a Medigap plan that covers most of the deductibles, co-payments, and extra charges associated with Medicare.
 You can compare plans at the Health Care Financing Administration’s website (www.medicare.gov).

 Whatever plan you choose, you have the right to cancel it within a certain amount of time (usually 30 days, sometimes longer) if you don’t like the policy after you buy it.
 In addition, the policy must be guaranteed renewable and cannot duplicate existing coverage, including Medicare.